Lab 5: Data Wrangling II

 Click here for hint

 First: Compare the two datasets and identify what happened?
-Did any variables “dissappear” and did any “appear”?
-Ok, so this is a bit tricky, but perhaps there is a function to separate a composit (untidy) column into a set of new variables based on a separator?
+Did any variables “disappear” and did any “appear”?
+Ok, so this is a bit tricky, but perhaps there is a function to separate a composite (untidy) column into a set of new variables based on a separator?
 But what is a separator?
 Just like when you read a file with Comma Separated Values, a separator denotes how a composite string is divided into fields.
-So look for such a repeated values, which seem to indeed separate such fields.
+So, look for such a repeated value, which seem to indeed separate such fields.
 Also, be aware, that character, which can mean more than one thing, may need to be “escaped” using an initial two backslashed, i.e. “\x”, where x denotes the character needing to be “escaped”

 • T7: Add a variable, which counts how many peptides are in each observation of Amino Acids